Spacetime defects and group momentum space: Conical defects in Minkowski space

-describing the geometry of a massless cosmic brane.
+and it describes the geometry of a massless cosmic brane.
 One might be worried about the distributional nature of this metric.
 However, solutions to Einstein equations involving distributions have a long history and have been extensively studied (see e.g.\! \cite{Steinbauer:2006}).
-The metric (\ref{eq:2.7}) represents a $zw$-plane moving along the null direction $v$.
-Outside the defect spacetime is obviously still flat and hence the holonomy of a loop around the defect reflects the presence of a curvature singularity at the hyperplane $u,y = 0$.
-In our coordinates it is convenient to take a square loop with $u,y \in [-1,1]$ and the resulting holonomy transformed to Cartesian coordinates is given by
+The metric (\ref{eq:2.7}) corresponds to a $zw$-plane moving along the null direction $v$.
+Spacetime is still flat outside the defect's world-volume and hence the holonomy of a loop around the defect reflects the presence of a curvature singularity at the hyperplane $u,y = 0$.
+In the considered coordinates it is convenient to take a square loop with $u,y \in [-1,1]$ and transform the associated holonomy to Cartesian coordinates, which gives

 This holonomy is a {\it null rotation} by the deficit angle $\varrho$ with respect to the null axis $v$ in the $uy$-plane.
 Such Lorentz transformations are called {\it parabolic} since their orbits are parabolae on a given lightlike plane, i.e.\! open curves, in contrast to the circular orbits of usual rotations.
 Null rotations can be expressed by the homogeneous combinations of boosts and usual rotations, as we will discuss in detail in the next Section.